Ohio Drone Laws

 As a commercial drone services provider located in Cleveland, Ohio, we know a thing or two about flying in this state.
 One of the questions we get asked often is whether you can fly at a specific location in Cleveland.
 See our blog post Where to Fly Drones in Cleveland for that information.

 Drone flights in Ohio are subject to FAA regulations for operating in the national airspace.
-Some municipalities are enacting their own ordinances for drone use, but these should only apply to launching and landing locations, as local municipalities don't control airspace.
+However, Ohio has also introduced a state-level drone law in April 2025 (HB 77) focused on unsafe operations and public safety, which pilots should be aware of in addition to FAA rules.
+Besides that some municipalities are enacting their own ordinances for drone use, but these should only apply to launching and landing locations, as local municipalities don't control airspace.
 We recommend checking your city/county for any such drone restrictions.

 FAA Part 107 Regulations

 Under FAA regulations you must have either a TRUST Test Certificate (for hobbyists) or a Part 107 Drone License Certificate (for commercial drone pilots) to fly drones in Ohio.
 We offer Part 107 Prep classes locally as a 2-day in-person class that prepares anyone to take and pass the test.
-See our event schedule for the next available class and read our student testimonials (over 95% of students pass the Part 107 Test after taking our classes!).
+See our Drone Training to learn more about available classes and read our student testimonials (over 95% of students pass the Part 107 Test after taking our classes!).

 Are There Drone Flight Restrictions in Ohio?

-It all depends on what type of airspace you intend to fly in (Class B, C, D, E).
-You may have to apply for FAA authorization to fly your drone in a certain area, see our blog post Where Can I Fly My Drone for more detailed information and tutorial on how to do this through LAANC.
+Besides the state law the federal FAA regulations may require you to gain special authorizations based on the airspace you intend to fly in (Class B, C, D, E).
+To learn when and how to apply for FAA authorization to fly your drone in a certain restricted airspace, see our blog post Where Can I Fly My Drone that includes a tutorial on how to do this through LAANC.

-In addition, you cannot fly over moving traffic, over people, or during any sporting event where there is a Temporary Flight Restriction (TFR) in place.
-A TFR is typically active for all open-air stadium NFL and MLB games from one hour prior to the game start to one hour after the game ends.
+In addition, you cannot fly over moving traffic, over people, or during a VIP (like a president landing at an airport) or a sporting event where there is a Temporary Flight Restriction (TFR) in place.
+A TFR is typically active for all open-air stadium NFL, NCAA and MLB games from one hour prior to the game start to one hour after the game ends.
 These rules do get enforced, see this article about drone pilots pleading guilty to illegal Ohio stadium flights in 2023.
+And now this type of violation has real legal consequences with the new Ohio HB 77 drone law.

 Can You Fly a Drone in Ohio State Parks and Cleveland Metroparks?